westurner/dlhn/README.rst

-dlhn is a Python CLI script to download my comments and submissions from the Hacker News API and generate a static HTML archive with a Jinja2 template
+dlhn is a Python CLI script to archive my comments and submissions from the Hacker News API and generate a static HTML archive with a Jinja2 template;
+to create a one-page archive that's `Ctrl-F`-able.

 Features